The Kalanchoe Genus

 Kalanchoe Adams. is the correct and accepted scientific name for this genus of flowering plants in the Crassulaceae Family.
 The genus was named and described by Michel Adanson in Familles des Plantes in 1763.

 The Plants of the World Online website lists 155 accepted species and two infraspecific names (as of 2-1-21 when I last updated this page).
 It is a member of the plant family Crassulaceae with 36 genera.
 Those numbers could change as updates are made.

 The species of Kalanchoe are tropical, succulent flowering plants, most of which are considered shrubs or herbaceous perennials.
 Some, however, are annual or biennial.
 For more information, you can click on the links below.

 I have added pages for all the Kalanchoe species I have grown with lots of photos and my experience with them.
+You can click on the names under the captions to go to their pages.
 I will continue adding more photos and pages as I grow more.